-Maine Bureau of Parks and Lands (BPL) actively manages the Public Lands to achieve multiple sustainable benefits: resource protection, public recreation, wildlife habitat and marketable forest products (revenues from which help fund Public Land management).
+Maine Bureau of Parks and Lands (BPL) actively manages its public land units to achieve multiple sustainable benefits: resource protection, public recreation, wildlife habitat and marketable forest products (revenues from which help fund public land management).
 The Bureau employs scientifically based practices to achieve exemplary forest management that foster the health and viability of landscape-scale ecosystems.
 BPL's forest practices are green-certified by two independent auditors: the Forest Stewardship CouncilTM and the Sustainable Forestry InitiativeTM.